eucesar/JavaScript-na-Web-armazenando-dados-no-navegador/README.md

   <img align="center" alt="Cesar-HTML" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg">
 </p>

-> 🌱👨‍💻 - I learned how to make a page dynamic.
-I manipulated data, events and elements with JavaScript.
+> 🌱👨‍💻 - Interact with the page and with LocalStorage, created objects with JavaScript, logs data to LocalStorage and Implemented WEB pages that store data.
 I created the site using the Alura course.

 ## Download